 What Gas Stations and Minimart English will do for you, if you are an ESL teacher of Spanish-dominant learners of English, is to provide you with an e-textbook with 20 English conversations likely to take place in one setting.
 The setting for this first booklet in the series is gas stations and the often accompanying minimarts.
 Each conversation is followed by its Spanish translation.
 Each fifth conversation is followed by a lesson on numbers and a set of practice sessions.
-Use these conversations and exercises to increase your vocabulary and, thus, to expand your knowledge and … [Read More...]
+Use these conversations and exercises to increase your vocabulary and, thus, to expand your knowledge and appreciation of … [Read More...]

 Gladys Valcourt was born in Allentown, Pennsylvania but, at a very early age, moved with her parents to Rio Piedras, Puerto Rico, where she lived until she graduated from high school.
 During her high school years, Dr. Valcourt boarded at Robinson School, a Methodist missionary school in Puerto Rico, where she received a fully bilingual Spanish/English education.
 Dr. Valcourt obtained her B.A. in Journalism from the University of Pennsylvania and her M.E. in Education from Temple University, in Philadelphia, Pennsylvania; her M.A. in English from the University of Puerto Rico in Rio Piedras, Puerto Rico; and her ED.
 D. in Education from Lehigh University in Bethlehem, Pennsylvania.